 Taught In English

 ISA offers course level recommendations in an effort to facilitate the determination of course levels by credential evaluators.We advice each institution to have their own credentials evaluator make the final decision regrading course levels.

 Hours & Credits

-This course explains in the most practical manner possible the educational theories in second language acquisition.
-Based on an approach to the significant differences between different educational systems, students explore in greater depth the most important methodological approaches for Applied Linguistics and have the opportunity to become familiar with a wide range of approaches, which in turn will be valuable in the internship that is integrated into this course.
+Overview: This course explains in the most practical manner possible the educational theories in second language acquisition.
+Looking at the significant differences between different educational systems, students explore in greater depth the most important methodological approaches for applied linguistics and become familiar with a wide range of approaches, which in turn will be valuable in the internship that is integrated into this course.
 The course examines the process of teaching and learning by examining disciplines such as psycholinguistics and sociolinguistics.
 Throughout the internship, students will participate in various aspects of course management, including planning the corresponding unit, supporting the teacher in the classroom, and assisting with English language workshops.

 Students who successfully complete the course and internship will receive a certificate issued by the UIMP as well as one issued by the school where the student participated in the internship.